About Essexville

 Jail & Inmate Records

-Located in Bay City, the Bay County Jail serves as the primary detention facility for anyone arrested throughout Bay County.
+Located in Bay City, the Bay County Jail is the primary detention facility for anyone arrested throughout Bay County.
 The booking process follows standard procedure: fingerprinting, photographing, and recording personal information.
-Those looking for information on current detainees can use the inmate lookup feature on the Bay County Sheriff's Office website.
 Visitation at the facility requires advance scheduling and strict adherence to posted guidelines.
+Michigan's bond and bail system allows for pretrial release, and details on posting bail are available through the jail's administrative office.

 Arrest Records